tombb/chrome-outlook-com-notifier/README.md

 2. Replace the following files by your own images:

+   `app.png`
-   * `app.png` - Image shown on the options page and in desktop notifications of your extension
+   Image shown on the options page and in desktop notifications of your extension.

+   `browser-action-icon-active.png`
-   * `browser-action-icon-active.png` - Active browser icon, shown when the
-     extension is successfully polling your app or site.
+   Active browser icon, shown when the extension is successfully polling your app or site.

+   `browser-action-icon-inactive.png`
-   * `browser-action-icon-inactive.png` - Inactive browser icon, shown when
-     the extenstion couldn't reach the app or site it's checking for activity.
+    Inactive browser icon, shown when the extenstion couldn't reach the app or site it's checking for activity.

 3. Add the domain(s) for which your extension needs permission to manifest.json and example-notifier.js: